Located in East Texas South of Kilgore, between

 On March 18, 1937 students prepared for an Inter-scholastic meet in Henderson.
 Then, at 3:17 p.m., an instructor in the shop class turned on a sanding machine which sparked.
 In an instant, a good part of the building disintegrated with an explosion that could be heard for miles.
 Almost 300 students and teachers died in the blast.
 The spark had ignited accumulated natural gas from a leak in a crawl space beneath the school.

 Now, more than 75 years later, the London Museum, across the highway from where the original school was destroyed, keeps alive the memory of much of a generation who died on that terrible day.

-This video was produced by Michael Brown Productions of Arlington, TX as a prelude to a feature documentary on the explosion and its aftermath which is planned for debut in 2013.
+This video was produced by Michael Brown Productions of Arlington, TX as a prelude to a feature documentary on the explosion and its aftermath which is planned for debut in the near future.

 Experience the tragedy and triumph as you step back in time with a visit to the London Museum in New London, Texas.

 The Tragic Events Of March 18th, 1937

 In 1937 New London, Texas, in northwest Rusk